 When extraordinary things happen to ordinary people: How storytelling helped one man overcome tragedy

 I was sitting in the balcony seats in the Opera House at the John F. Kennedy Center for the Performing Arts when I first heard Ed Gavagan tell his story.
-If you’ve watched the Kennedy Center Honors on TV, these seats are the ones reserved for cultural icons — musical legends, film and stage royalty.
+If you’ve watched the Kennedy Center Honors on TV, these seats are reserved for cultural icons — musical legends, film and stage royalty.
 Extraordinary people.
-It was quite a humbling spot for an ordinary person like me, but since I was working the show, and had a few minutes to rest, I snuck up to the VIP seats to watch one of the speaker sessions.
-On a stage where some of the world’s best have played, sung, and acted, a man named Ed Gavagan took the stage.
+It was quite a humbling spot for an ordinary person, but since I was working the show and had a few minutes to rest, I snuck up to the VIP seats to watch one of the speaker sessions.
+Ed Gavagan took the stage where some of the world’s best have played, sung, and acted.

 Ed’s talk followed those of medical visionaries — rockstars in their professions.
 But he wasn’t like them.
 He was simply a regular guy with an extraordinary story to tell.
 And he told it well.

-Since that performance, I have watched Ed share his story many times, at live events and on high-profile storytelling platforms online.
+Since that performance, I have often watched Ed share his story at live events and on high-profile online storytelling platforms.
 As we’re focusing on mental health this month, I asked him to tell his story again — and focus on the role that storytelling played in his recovery from the attack, his surgery, and the PTSD that followed.

-This is the story of a regular person who was put in an extraordinary circumstance.
-It’s one that demonstrates the resilience of the human body, mind, and spirit, and one that is important to share — both for Ed, as he continues to cope, and for all others who may find relief in hearing his story.
-And maybe by listening to Ed’s story, they will have the courage to tell their own — in turn helping others to do the same.
+This is the story of a regular person in an extraordinary circumstance.
+It demonstrates the resilience of the human body, mind, and spirit, which is important to share — both for Ed as he continues to cope and for all others who may find relief in hearing his story.
+And maybe by listening to Ed’s story, they will have the courage to tell their own — helping others do the same.
 This is the fundamental power of storytelling.

 For more stories like Ed’s, visit: https://www.antidote.me/patient-stories.
 If you'd like to get involved in medical research, start searching below: